5F6A-M Bassman Micro© Guitar Amplifier

 You need to play with the Master Volume to get the most out of this amp and to control the balance of preamp and power tube distortion.
 The Volume pot controls the preamp tube and the Master Volume controls the power tube.
 Some high output guitar pickups and effects pedals can push the power tube too hard and cause some funky power tube blocking distortion.
 If this occurs just dial back the Master Volume a little.

 Photo by David Jones

 I have an Electro-Harmonix 12AY7 in V1, Tung Sol 12AX7 in V2 and an EH 12AU7 in V3.
-I typically set the Bass control low at about 4 and leave it alone and then play with the amp's two volume controls--don't set the Master Volume and forget it, it has a lot of affect on the amp's tone.
+I've heard great things about the long plate JJECC802S 12AU7 as a power tube so give it some consideration.
+I typically set the Bass control low at about 3 and leave it alone and then play with the amp's two volume controls--don't set the Master Volume and forget it, it has a lot of affect on the amp's tone.
 When you want to really turn up the overdrive try a 12AX7 in V1 which converts the amp into a Marshall JTM45 Micro.
 The Bassman Micro handles a 12AX7 in V1 well because the Master Volume can keep the little power tube from being overdriven into oblivion.
 I'm really surprised all micro amps don't have a Master Volume, it really is necessary to make a micro bottle power amp versatile.